-The Moringa tree is very easy to pland and grow.
+The Moringa tree is very easy to grow.
 Simply plant seeds or cuttings in the ground in a sunny spot.

 The Moringa tree can grow to about 10 meters tall, with drooping branches.
 It thrives in subtropical and tropical climates, giving fruit and flowers continually.